-2.03 (TBC) Distribution and or Sale of Tobacco/Facsimile Products

-Tobacco products shall include, but not be limited to, any lighted or unlighted cigarettes, cigars, pipe tobacco, pipe, bidi, clove cigarette, cigarillo, hookah, blunts, chewing tobacco, snuff, suns, orbs, strips, sticks, electronic cigars and cigarettes and any other items containing or reasonably resembling tobacco or tobacco products.

-To safeguard the health and safety of school district employees and students, the use of tobacco products on any School Board property is prohibited.
-School Board property, as used herein, shall mean any building owned or part thereof owned or used by the School Board, and the grounds upon which such building is located.

-2.04 (ZZZ) Possession and/or Use of Matches or Lighters

-2.05 (ZZZ) Intentional Threat of a School District Employee or Agent - An intentional threat by word or act to do violence on a school district employee or agent, coupled with the apparent ability to do so, creating fear in that person.

-NOTE: There are specific disciplinary actions required for violations of this offense.

-- 2.06 (ZZZ) Intentional Threat of a Student An intentional threat, by word or act, to do violence to a student, coupled with the apparent ability to do so, and doing some act, which creates fear in that person. - 2.07 (PHA) Intentionally Striking Another Student Intentional pushing, touching or striking of another student against the will of the other student. - 2.08 (ZZZ) Dispute Lower-level confrontations such as, mutual pushing and shoving or altercations which stop upon verbal command and are resolved without injury or need for physical restraint.

-NOTE: Out-of-school suspension shall not be a disciplinary action for a first offense of a dispute.

-- 2.09 (FIT) Fighting (Mutual combat, mutual altercation) When two or more persons mutually participate in physical violence that requires physical restraint and/or results in injury. - NOTE: Self-defense is described as an action to block an attack by another person or to shield yourself from being hit by another person.
-Retaliating by hitting a person back is not self-defense and will be considered as fighting.
+- 2.03 (ZZZ) Distribution, Possession, Sale or Purchase of Drug Facsimile Products Possession, Use and or Sale of Drug Facsimile Products.
+This includes substances which are not drugs, but may be imitating a drug or can be used like a drug (e.g., bagging oregano like marijuana, sniffing or snorting non-drug powders) - 2.04 (ZZZ) Possession and/or Use of Matches or Lighters - 2.05 (ZZZ) Intentional Threat of a School District Employee or Agent An intentional threat by word or act to do violence on a school district employee or agent, coupled with the apparent ability to do so, creating fear in that person. - NOTE: There are specific disciplinary actions required for infractions of this offense. - 2.06 (ZZZ) Intentional Threat of a Student An intentional threat, by word or act, to do violence to a student, coupled with the apparent ability to do so, and doing some act, which creates fear in that person. - 2.07 (PHA) Intentionally Striking another Student Intentional pushing or striking of another student against the will of the other student. - 2.08 (ZZZ) Dispute Lower-level confrontations such as, mutual pushing and shoving or altercations which stop upon verbal command and are resolved without injury or need for physical restraint. - NOTE: Out-of-school suspension shall not be a disciplinary action for a first offense of a dispute. - 2.09 (FIT) Fighting (Mutual combat, mutual altercation) When two or more persons mutually participate in physical violence that requires physical restraint and/or results in injury. - 2.10 (FIT) Initiating a Fight When a student intentionally instigates or initiates a fight with another student. - 2.11 (FIT) Fighting or Striking a student on a School Bus - 2.12 (ZZZ) Response to Physical Attack A student that responds to a physical attack with a combative response not through self-defense. - NOTE: Self-defense is described as an action to block an attack by another person or to shield yourself from being hit by another person.
+If the retaliation meets this definition then there will be no consequence.
+Retaliating by hitting a person back is not self-defense and consequences outlined in the rubric should be followed.

-2.10 (FIT) Initiating a Fight - When a student intentionally instigates or initiates a fight with another student.

-2.11 (FIT) Fighting or Striking a student on a School Bus